wojciech-graj/C-Raytracer/README.md

 # Raytracing Engine

-This is a program which can generate an image using a realistic simulation of light rays and their interactions with various objects resulting in shadows, reflection, and refraction.
+This is a program which can generate an image using a relatively realistic simulation of light rays and their interactions with various objects.

+#### Features
+- Shadows
+- Reflection
+- Refraction
+- Global illumination
+- Procedural textures

 ## Table of Contents
 [Build](https://github.com/wojciech-graj/raytracing-engine/blob/master/README.md#Build)\